 The moral, of course, is this.
 Not everyone has the same physical abilities.
 Know your limitations and do not be goaded into doing something that you are sure you cannot do safely, even if your friends have done it.
 That is prudence, not cowardice.

 Robert Young Trotter passed away in December 2014, at the age of 85.
-He had an interesting and sometimes adventurous life, lived on three continents.
+He had an interesting and sometimes adventurous life, including African safaris, and lived on three continents.